-If you burn through all of these, you should check out the best podcasts for road trips, the most entertaining fiction podcasts, our top overall picks for 2018, or The Manual’s own podcast.
+If you burn through all of these, you should check out the best podcasts for road trips, the most entertaining fiction podcasts, our top overall picks for 2018, the greatest history podcasts, some spooky horror podcasts, or The Manual’s own podcast.
 Need more podcast suggestions?
 Here are some of our favorites for men’s fashion, craft beer, and true crime.

 Featured image courtesy of The Minimalist/Joshua Weaver.

 - Virgin Voyages Announces Squid Ink, the World’s First Tattoo Studio at Sea